corinwagen/TrumpTweets/data.md

 to US/China foreign policy.

 ##### American Stocks:
-American stocks were selected on the basis of reported sensitivity to the US/China trade ware ([source](https://www.cbsnews.com/news/us-china-tariffs-5-american-industries-hit-hardest-by-president-trumps-u-s-china-trade-war/), [source](https://www.kiplinger.com/slideshow/investing/T052-S001-14-stocks-already-hurt-by-president-trump-tariffs/index.html)).
+American stocks were selected on the basis of reported sensitivity to the US/China trade war ([source](https://www.cbsnews.com/news/us-china-tariffs-5-american-industries-hit-hardest-by-president-trumps-u-s-china-trade-war/), [source](https://www.kiplinger.com/slideshow/investing/T052-S001-14-stocks-already-hurt-by-president-trump-tariffs/index.html)).

 By category, the stocks selected are: